SvetaIlina/RS-School-FE2023Q4/typescript-essentials/TS.md

   Modules, on the other hand, provide better organization and encapsulation and can help prevent name conflicts.
   In general, TypeScript recommends using modules instead of namespaces Even so, it is important to understand namespaces because there may be cases where namespaces are more appropriate, such as when working with legacy code that was written before modules were introduced in TypeScript.

+  ## Conclusion

+  TypeScript is a programming language that is a superset of JavaScript.
+It adds static typing and some additional features that help developers create more reliable and scalable applications.
+  Its pluses include:

+  - Static typing - allows to detect errors at the compilation stage;
+  - Improved tool support - good integration with IDEs and other development tools;
+  - Compatible with JavaScript - you can use existing JavaScript code in TypeScript;
+  - Implements many OOP concepts such as inheritance, polymorphism, encapsulation, and access modifiers.
+It has classes, interfaces, and (even!) abstract classes;
+  - Improved support for large projects - structures the code base and increases its maintainability;
+  - Easy implementation in an existing project - you can incrementally add TypeScript to existing JavaScript code;
+    But it also has disadvantages:
+  - The need to add types may require additional time and effort;
+  - In some cases, it may take more time to develop and maintain the code;
+  - Need to ensure TypeScript training and adoption within the development team Comparing TypeScript and JavaScript, you can see that TS is a great OOP language with which you can write large applications more efficiently.
+    Despite the more complex code and extra compilation time, it will help you save time in the long run.